fmedery/k3s-RaspberryPi/README.md

 k3s is intended to be a fully compliant lightweight Kubernetes Distribution which is easy to install, takes half the memory with a binary less than 40mb.

-I want to automate as much as possible a k3s cluster build with multiple `Raspberry Pi 3 Model B+`. k3s doesn't support a [high availabilty control plane yet](https://github.com/rancher/k3s#server-ha) The `init.sh` script has only been tested on MacOS but should be OK on Linux.
+I want to automate as much as possible the installation of a k3s cluster build with multiple `Raspberry Pi 3 Model B+`.

+k3s doesn't support a [high availabilty control plane yet](https://github.com/rancher/k3s#server-ha)

+The `init.sh` script has only been tested on MacOS but should also work on GNU Linux machine.

+All the command and script below will run on your computer, no need to log into any Raspberry.

 I live in Canada so all the hardware can be bought here.

 # To do

-* Generate a SSH key pair for the project
+* Generate a SSH key pair for the project instead of using your own.
-* Automate K3S bootstrap in `post-install.txt`
+* Automate k3S bootstrap in `post-install.txt`.

 # Hardware